 Next cut another circle from black card stock paper for the brim.
 This one is about 3.5 inches in diameter.

 Fold it in half and then again to find the center.
 Then cut slits to make an opening as shown above.
 Push out the center and glue it up inside the cone.

-For the witches' hair you can use pieces of twine held together in the middle with wire.
+For the witches' hair, you can use pieces of twine held together in the middle with a small piece of wire.
 Then push the wire end into the top of the apple head to hold it in place.
 I also used moss for one of the witches.
 The moss was hot glued directly to the top of the apple.

 Finally, make a simple dress from black fabric.
 This is an old bit of upholstery fabric with a pattern on one side and black on the back.
 Use two pieces of fabric.
 Then take a piece of chalk to loosely mark around your witch figure.
 Ideally, you should have the right sides together, so in this case, you would see the printed fabric.
 However, I am showing it this way to make it easier to see the markings.

 Then sew up the sides and arms, with the black fabric facing each other, and leave an opening at the top for the head.
 Then turn it right side out and slip it onto the pipe cleaner arms and skewer body from the bottom.

 If you want you can use picking shears to trim the sleeves and the hem.
 This made the craft easier and more primitive looking.